cnabio/cnab-spec/400-claims.md

 The CNAB Claims specification does not define where or how records are stored, nor how these records MAY be used by CNAB tooling.
 However, this specification describes how a CNAB-based system MUST emit the record to an invocation image, and provides some guidance on maintaining integrity of the system.

-This is done so that implementors can standardize on a way of relating a release claim (the record of a release) to release operations like `install`, `upgrade`, or `uninstall`.
+This is done so that implementors can standardize on a way of relating an installation claim (the record of an installation) to operations like `install`, `upgrade`, or `uninstall`.
 This, in turn, is necessary if CNAB bundles are expected to be executable by different implementations.

 ### Anatomy of a Claim